wisabd/BolognaGAN/README.md

 + Pass hyperparameters through binning.xml file to the BoloGAN model

-+Execute Bash scripts to run train.py to define data, user and home directories along with particle id, η range, epoch numbers and the binning.xml file
++ Execute Bash scripts to run train.py to define data, user and home directories along with particle id, η range, epoch numbers and the binning.xml file

 + Utilize LXPLUS batch at CERN and conduct runs by submitting jobs to HTCondor pool, using NVIDIA H100/A100/V100 GPUs